Home

 What is the Pacific Populaire Bike Ride?

-The usual randonneur equipment rules have been relaxed for this event - fenders and lights are optional.
+The usual randonneur equipment rules and practices have been relaxed for this event - fenders and lights are optional.
 However, reflective clothing and rear lights are recommended - they will help make you more visible to motorists if it rains.
 Randonneur time limits also will not apply, so take your time if you have to.

 Participants under 19 must be accompanied by a parent or guardian throughout the ride, or another adult designated by the participant's parent or guardian.